DannyOhDanny/DannyOhDanny/README.md

 ---
 I'm a junior level frontend developer with the following stack:

-- 👩‍🎓 A 1+ year of experience in frontend development.
+- 👩‍🎓 1+ year of experience in frontend development.

 - 🗂️ Already have four full-scope projects on HTML5, CSS3, JS, ReactJS, and ExpressJS in stock.